HeyGen + FlowShare integration | Turn workflow guides into AI-powered training videos

 Customer and partner enablement

-Software vendors and consultancies can document client-facing processes in FlowShare and deliver narrated HeyGen video tutorials alongside written guides — giving customers a richer onboarding experience without increasing production time.
+Software vendors and consultancies can document client-facing processes in FlowShare and deliver narrated HeyGen video tutorials alongside written guides — giving customers a richer onboarding experience without multiplying production time.

 Start creating videos with AI